Mary Margaret O'Hara: Work with other artists and acting

 She appeared in the 1985 film The Last Polka as Gerta Lemon, one half of the Lemon Sisters singing duo alongside Catherine as Sylvie Lemon.

-In December 1989 she was featured in The Razorbacks' CBC Television Christmas special It's a Razorbacks Christmas Barbeque, for which she received a Gemini Award nomination for Best Performance in a Variety or Performing Arts Program or Series at the 5th Gemini Awards in 1990.
+In December 1989, she was featured in the Razorbacks' CBC Television Christmas special It's a Razorbacks Christmas Barbeque, for which she received a Gemini Award nomination for Best Performance in a Variety or Performing Arts Program or Series at the 5th Gemini Awards in 1990.

 O'Hara sang backup vocals for Morrissey on his song "November Spawned a Monster".
 She contributed to four albums by Bob Wiseman: In Her Dream, Accidentally Acquired Beliefs, Theme and Variations, and Giulietta Masina At The Oscars Crying.
 She also contributed to Justin Rutledge's album No Never Alone.
 She recorded a duet with Tindersticks called "Peanuts", which appeared on their 2010 album Falling Down A Mountain.
-On May 15, 2009 in Toronto, Will Oldham brought her on stage to perform a cover of John Prine's "In Spite of Ourselves".
+On May 15, 2009, in Toronto, Will Oldham brought her on stage to perform a cover of John Prine's "In Spite of Ourselves".

 O'Hara has made several film appearances.
 She acts alongside Tom Waits in Candy Mountain (1986), directed by Robert Frank and Rudy Wurlitzer.
 O'Hara has a leading role in Museum Hours (2012), set in and around the Kunsthistorisches Museum, Vienna, directed by Jem Cohen.

+In 2024, she performed the voice of classical violinist Kathleen Parlow in the film Measures for a Funeral.

 Tributes

 Musician Steve Adey recorded a song titled "Mary Margaret O'Hara" on his 2006 LP All Things Real.

 Adey also covered "To Cry About" on his 2017 LP Do Me a Kindness.

 “Something To Cry About” in the short story collection Radium Girl by Sofi Papamarko was inspired by the song “To Cry About” and built around three prompts given to the author by the singer on request.

+Bria Salmena recorded a cover of "When You Know Why You're Happy" on her 2023 EP Cuntry Covers, Vol. 2.